-Entity Framework Key Data Annotation Discover How to use Key Attribute
+Entity Framework Key Data Annotation Discover How to Use Key Attribute

-attribute can be applied to a property to make it a key property in an entity class and the corresponding column to a primary key column in the database.
+The Key attribute can be applied to a property to make it a key property in an entity class and the corresponding column to a primary key column in the database.

 - This property will map to a primary key column in the database.